A-AhkUser/eAutocomplete/README.md

 )
 /*
 Autocompletion data are assumed to be described in a linefeed-separated list of a TSV-formatted lines.
-A line can describe up to three items, in a tabular structure */ eAutocomplete.setSourceFromVar("mySource", list)
+A line can describe up to three items, in a tabular structure:
+- the first tab-separated item represents the string value which is intended to be displayed in the drop-down list, as an actual suggestion.
+- the other two items represent potential replacement strings - aside from being able to be displayed as info tips.
+*/
+eAutocomplete.setSourceFromVar("mySource", list)
 ; Creates a new autocomplete dictionary from an input string, storing it directly in the base object.